 Once you are sure that the school you wish to apply to is the right school for you, you can focus on making sure your CV reflects your relevant skills and abilities, and on preparing a convincing cover letter to apply for school-based experience.

 It is a good idea to address your letter and CV to the headteacher.
 Resources to help you develop your CV and cover letter are available on the Careers and Employability Service website: CVs and Cover Letters .
 Our advisers will be happy to review your CV and cover letter with you and a 20-minute appointment can be booked online through MyCareer.
 More advice on securing school experience independently can be found on the Get into Teaching webpage 'Arranging school experience independently.'

-In England and Wales, the Department for Education manages The School Experience Programme (SEP).
-The SEP offers the opportunity to book a day’s worth of experience in a participating school which is convenient for you (further days should be negotiated directly with the school once you are on your placement).
+In England and Wales, the Department for Education manages the Get School Experience Programme.
+This programme offers the opportunity to book temporary experience in a participating school which is convenient for you (further days should be negotiated directly with the school once you are on your placement).
 Registering with the DfE’s Get Into Teaching website will allow you to access the online booking portal.

 A range of video resources are available to support those already in, or looking to pursue a career within the teaching profession.
 These have proved a valuable way of accessing insights into key teaching areas such as behaviour management and observation of real classroom interactions where opportunities in the classroom are limited.
 As well as observing the material, it is also important to reflect on what you have learned from watching these videos.
 Taking notes on some of the key points raised is good practice and considering why suggested methods or interactions are effective (or not) will allow you to really start understanding what is required of a teacher and how this might inform your practice.

 The following are a few recommended channels that offer a particularly good range of content and the learning gained could be used to support your applications and interviews and demonstrate your understanding.